kleeenz/APImixins/README.md

-CRUD functionality using mixins further actions: authenticating and setting permissions to the API
+CRUD functionality using mixins authenticating and setting permissions to the API